YWebCA/EloquentYWeb/README.md

 This changes to your master branch, unwinds any of your commits, plays the upstream changes, and then replays your commits.

-Next, go back to your working branch with

-    git checkout yourBranchName

-or start a new branch with
+Next, start a new branch with

     git checkout -b ChapterXX

-(where ChapterXX is a name that relates to the mothership updates you pulled).
+(where ChapterXX is a name that relates to the mothership updates you pulled), or go back to your working branch with

+    git checkout whateverYouNamedIt

 Do your work in this branch (not on master).
 Remember to make commits when you have finished a bite-sized problem.
 The goal is to move from working state, to working state&mdash;do not commit while your code is broken.
 Do not make huge commits.